PomeloPay/pomelopay-connect-node-ts/README.md

 - Requires NodeJS 8 or higher
 - For contributing with development of this client: requires TypeScript 4

-The recommended way to install pomelopay-connect-php is through [NPM](https://npmjs.com):
+The recommended way to install pomelopay-connect-node-ts is through [NPM](https://npmjs.com):

 To get started, just install the package: